pyllyukko/user.js/README.md

 <!-- BEGIN PROBLEMS-LIMITATIONS -->
 * Disabling ServiceWorkers breaks functionality on some sites (Google Street View...)
+* Web Audio API is required for Unity web player/games
 * Disabling WebRTC breaks peer-to-peer file sharing tools (reep.io ...)
 * Disabling clipboard events breaks Ctrl+C/X/V copy/cut/paste functionaility in JS-based web applications (Google Docs...)
 * Disabling clipboard operations will break legitimate JS-based "copy to clipboard" functionality
+* WebAssembly is required for Unity web player/games
 * Enabling Mixed Display Content blocking can prevent images/styles... from loading properly when connection to the website is only partially secured
 * Disabling nonessential protocols breaks all interaction with custom protocols such as mailto:, irc:, magnet: ... and breaks opening third-party mail/messaging/torrent/... clients when clicking on links with these protocols
 * Disabling system add-on updates prevents Mozilla from "hotfixing" your browser to patch critical problems (one possible use case from the documentation)